MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ---

-## Create a branch in the forked repo locally and make a change
+## Create a code change to start Github workflow

 **Step 1.** Create a branch to work in and check it out.